home / writing

 log_error(e)

-return None # sometimes return None, sometimes raise? great plan!
+return None # sometimes return None, sometimes raise?

 I tried to get smarter about this by making errors explicit in return types: